org-nb/wordpress-social-login/readme.md

 **DISCLAIMER**

-This is an updated version of Wordpress Social Login (originally made by [miled](https://github.com/miled/wordpress-social-login))
+This is forked from [Linrador](https://github.com/Linrador/wordpress-social-login)'s fork of the original Wordpress Social Login by [miled](https://github.com/miled/wordpress-social-login).

+- v.3.1.1 Adds support for network-activated multisite installation

 Original readme: